ndgbao0402/HCMUT_SSPS_Group4_CC02/README.md

 ## 📌 Introduction

-**HCMUT_SSPS_Group4_CC02** is a smart printing service system for students of the University of Danang - Ho Chi Minh City University of Science and Technology.
+**HCMUT_SSPS_Group4_CC02** is a smart printing service system for students of the University of Technology - Viet Nam National University, Ho Chi Minh City.
 The project is built on the **Flask** platform, a powerful and flexible framework for developing Python web applications.

 ### Key Features:
 - Online printing order.